 Online advertising like CPM or the fixed placement were the early form faced competition with a new concept of online advertising known as Affiliate Marketing.

 What is Affiliate Marketing?

-I think the easiest way to explain affiliate marketing is that it a way to make money online.
-Persons as a publisher gets rewarded for helping someone’s business by promoting their product, service or site.
+I think the easiest way to explain affiliate marketing is that it’s a way to make money online.
+A person as a publisher gets rewarded for helping someone’s business online by promoting their product, service or site.